Sawant-Chaitanya/-30DaySQLQueryChallenge/Day1/Solution.md

 | oneplus  | nothing  | 2020 | 5       | 9       | 6       | 3       |
 | apple    | samsung  | 2021 | 1       | 2       | 5       | 3       |
 | samsung  | apple    | 2021 | 5       | 3       | 1       | 2       |
+---
 ### Conclusion
-The query efficiently removes redundant pairs from the brands table based on the specified conditions, resulting in a clean and concise output.
+The SQL query efficiently removes redundant pairs from the brands table based on the specified conditions, resulting in a clean and concise output.